maxrolon/store-locator/README.md

      */
     pagination: '.js-pagination',

+    /* A selector for the element that retrieves the next page
+     * of paginated results (optional).
+     */
+    nextPage: '.js-next',

+    /* A selector for the element that retrieves the previous page
+     * of paginated results (optional).
+     */
+    prevPage: '.js-prev',

     /* An selector that can be used to reference checkboxes
      * that act as filters.
 The module will look at the element.value
      * of any of these elements and add them to the request (optional).